weaviate/weaviate-io/developers/weaviate/api/rest/well-known.md

 GET /v1/.well-known/ready
 ```

-The Weaviate clients return a boolean value.
-If you are using cURL, the endpoint returns HTML status code `200` if the application is able to respond to HTTP requests or HTML status code `503` if the application is currently not able to serve traffic.
+The endpoint returns HTTP status code `200` if the application is able to respond to HTTP requests.
+If the application is currently unable to serve traffic, the endpoint returns HTTP status code `503`.

-If you have horizontal replicas of Weaviate that are available and can receive traffic, redirect traffic to one of the replicas.
+If the application is unavailable and you have horizontal replicas of Weaviate that can receive traffic, redirect traffic to one of the replicas.

 #### Example